kwila-cloud/smoketree/SPEC.md

 - Provides better user experience vs conservative limiting

 ### Segment Tracking
-- `segments` field is `NULL` until message is successfully sent
+- `segments` field is populated with an *estimated* value upon message creation.
+It is updated with the *actual* value after successful sending via Twilio.
-- Only successful messages (`sent` status) with non-NULL segments count toward usage
+- All messages with a non-NULL `segments` value (estimated or actual) count toward usage for rate limiting and reporting purposes.
-- Failed and rate-limited messages consume no segments
+- Failed and rate-limited messages (before successful retry) still contribute their estimated segments to usage.

 ### Retry Logic
 - Retries are manual (API-driven), not automatic